Margaret Pole, 8th Countess of Salisbury

 • Lady Ursula Pole (c.
 1504 – 1570), married Henry Stafford, 1st Baron Stafford; had issue

-Margaret had a strong and independent personality and eventually, she angered the king.
-In 1539, Margaret was accused of conducting treasonable correspondence with her son Cardinal Pole and was imprisoned in the Tower of London.
-An Act of Attainder was passed by Parliament and Margaret lost all her land and her title.
-It is suspected that the charges and the evidence were fabricated by Thomas Cromwell who himself fell out of favor and was executed in 1540.
+Margaret had a strong and independent personality and eventually angered the king.
+In 1539, Margaret was accused of conducting treasonable correspondence with her son Cardinal Pole, and was imprisoned in the Tower of London.
+Parliament passed an Act of Attainder and Margaret lost all her land and her title.
+It is suspected that the charges and the evidence were fabricated by Thomas Cromwell who fell out of favor himself and was executed in 1540.

 On May 27, 1541, Margaret was told that she would be executed that day.
 She argued that there was no proof that she had committed a crime.
 The 67-year-old Margaret was dragged to the block at Tower Green where she refused to place her head saying, “So should traitors do, and I am none.”
 The inexperienced executioner proceeded to “hack her head and shoulders to pieces” with ten blows of the ax.
 Margaret was buried in the Chapel of St. Peter ad Vincula at the Tower of London.
 Pope Leo XIII beatified her as a martyr of the Roman Catholic Church on December 29, 1886, and she is known as Blessed Margaret Pole.
 Her feast day should coincide with the day of her martyrdom, however, May 27 was already in use as the feast of Saint Augustine of Canterbury, so Margaret’s feast day is May 28.